 When your freedom is on the line, it can be difficult to determine the best course of action.
 We at McCormack & McCormack have been representing criminally accused soldiers for a combined 40 years and understand the complexities of the criminal justice system you face.

 Before you make an impulse decision, turn to our firm.
 We are eager to guide you toward the most favorable outcome and assist you with the details of your case.
-Get in touch with us right away to take advantage of your free consultation.
+Call us right away at (888) 490-0876 to take advantage of your free consultation.